How Should Christians Engage the World?

 What does God expect?

 Are Christians to engage the culture or do we “take the gospel and go for the root”, come what may?
 That “come what may” is a terrible prospect, but isn’t this what the Martyrs did?
-But is that really all we do?
+Is that really all we do?

 I have a better question for you…